FaeInterestingWorld/.github/profile/README.md

 # Interesting World Initiative

+Unique points of the Interesting World Hypothesis [Summary](https://github.com/FaeInterestingWorld/Interesting-World-Hypothesis):

+- Holds the unconventional view that the majority of future Independent AGIs are likely to be friendly
+- Shows the possibility that humans can have a more autonomy with I-AGIs compared to our present
+- Tries to paint a picture of what the future could look like

+---

+Practical application:
+- The IWH can be used to align non-indepenent AI agents
+- Humans can use the IWH to build consensus on how to approach the future

 The initiative to create an Advisor that can provide guidance on potential challenges that the world may face was inspired by past explorations about 7 years ago: [Recurrent Neural Nets](https://github.com/danieltjw/novel-lyrics-synthesis), [Challenges Facing Humanity](https://github.com/danieltjw/challenges-facing-humanity).

 Recent developments have shown surprising promise but it may take more time to reach a fully independent and capable Advisor.